top of page

 Whatever your tendency towards less-secure behaviours, it is possible to learn to recognise and manage your typical responses to anxiety and stress in relationships, strengthen your sense of security, and allow you to choose more relational responses.

-In therapy, the usual approach is to gain familiarity with your own person signals that your attachment style is being activated, and learn how to manage the anxiety in a healthy manner so that you are able to make conscious decisions in your relationships.
+In therapy, the usual approach is to gain familiarity with your own personal signals that your attachment style is being activated, and learn how to manage the anxiety that comes up in a healthier manner so that you are able to make conscious decisions in your relationships.
 This allows you to experience different outcomes than you may have previously, which in turn helps to break down the expectations you have held about how relationships usually go and how other people will treat you.
 With time and repetition, this provides the opportunity to instill a more secure view of attachment.